duongbachngoc/A-Meo/README.md

 The important point is that the feature list of A Meo Core is **not the ceiling of what an A Meo can eventually do**.

 > **Add a Module.
 A Meo learns another capability.**
+## Reference Module

+A complete reference Module is included in this repository:

+**Workbench V1.1**

+`examples/Workbench/`

+It includes:

+- `WorkbenchV1.1.txt` — complete reference Module source
+- `build_project.py` — helper for generating the Module project

+A practical way to start is to provide both the **A Meo Public Module Contract V1.3** and the **Workbench reference source** to a coding AI, then describe the capability you want to build.

 ---